 - You’ll be doing a lot of walking so you’ll need comfy shoes like these cute Sorel sandals from REI.

 - During the day I mostly wore shorts and light tank tops while walking around.
 The evenings got a bit chilly so I threw on a light jacket before heading out to dinner.

-- The weather in Poland was super sunny so bring a sun hat, sunglasses and lots of sunscreen to protect yourself from getting a sunburn during the day.
-For summertime, I personally love straw hats – they are very light, don’t make you sweat and match with pretty much any outfit.
+- The weather in Poland was super sunny so bring a sun hat, sunglasses, and lots of sunscreen to protect yourself from getting sunburned during the day.
+For summertime, I personally love straw hats – they are very light, don’t make you sweat, and match pretty much any outfit.

-- This hot weather brought out the worst in mosquitos and a few days in our purses looked like mini pharmacies stuffed with bug spray, anti-itch creams, and other meds to reduce the mosquito bite swelling on our arms and legs.
+- This hot weather brought out the worst in mosquitos and for a few days, our purses looked like mini pharmacies stuffed with bug spray, anti-itch creams, and other meds to reduce the mosquito bite swelling on our arms and legs.
 (Pssst, This mosquito repellant is fragrance-free and works like a charm!)

 For the most part, I felt very safe in Krakow and Poland in general.
 On this trip, I was traveling with a group of other people and we never left the hotel on our own.

 Oddly the only time that I felt a bit uncomfortable was during our sunrise photography shoots in Old Town Krakow.
 A few times, while we were out shooting photos at 6 am we were approached by groups of local guys who seemed to have just left the bars (yep, at 6 am).
 A few of these fellows tried to strike up a conversation with us but once they realized that we didn’t speak any Polish and were not interested, they didn’t bother us any longer.

 From what I saw Krakow has quite a fun party scene at night.
 While we did not “hit up any clubs” on this trip and I personally rarely stay out past 10 pm in foreign countries, it seems like there are plenty of fun things to do for nightlife around Krakow.